pirosikick/eslintrc-editor/docs/user-guide/configuring.md

 There are several pieces of information that can be configured:

 * **Environments** - which environments your script is designed to run in.
-Each environment brings with it a certain set of global variables and rules that are enabled by default.
+Each environment brings with it a certain set of predefined global variables.
 * **Globals** - the additional global variables your script accesses during execution.
 * **Rules** - which rules are enabled and at what error level.